Choose your language

 How to scan a document from printer to email

-Itā€™s a funny thing, but a lot of businesses will spend big money on multi-function printersā€¦and then only use them for printing.
 Most modern MFDs have all sorts of nifty features, including scan to email .
 This is a great time-saver, especially if you find yourself constantly bouncing between printer and computer, printer and computer, printer and computer.
-With one click, you can scan a document and email it directly to a nominated address.

 So, how do you email scanned documents?
-Letā€™s run through the basics.

-What does ā€˜scan document to emailā€™ mean?
+What does ‘scan document to email’ mean?

 Scan to email allows users to scan documents and automatically send them to a nominated email address.
 This eliminates the need to manually scan every page, then attach the files to an email, or save them to your computer.
-There are a couple of perks to this.
-First, it saves time.
-Second, it saves paper.
-Scan to email is an important part of the much-touted paperless office.

 Should you use the scan to email feature?

 Whether or not your use scan to email will depend on your business, and what cloud printing solutions you feel comfortable with.
-For example, if you need to scan a bunch of documents at high resolution, it might be more efficient to use a commercial flatbed scanner.
+For example, if you need to scan a bunch of documents at high resolution, it may be more efficient to use a commercial flatbed scanner.

-Some companies also have legislative requirements around document privacy, which necessitates a secure file transfer service, or an encrypted email.
-(More on security down below).
-E-signature solutions, like DocuSign, are also a great alternative to scan to email, especially if all youā€™re really doing is signing endless documents.
+E-signature solutions, like DocuSign, are a great alternative to scan to email, especially if all you’re doing is signing endless documents.

 How to email scanned documents